Form a Limited Liability Company in Arizona

 1. Choose Your Company Name.

 Your business needs to have a new name.
 It needs to be one that no other business can legally use.
-Our article entitled, Is My Business Name Available? will assist you in finding a name that works for your business.
-At SunDoc, we can also run your name search for a fee.
+At SunDoc, we can also run your name search or reserve your LLC name for a fee.
 At the very least, your name needs to be free to use within the State of Arizona.
 You can use the USPTO website to check registered trademarks of your potential name.

 2. Understand the LLC Organizer Requirement.